Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 6. When using or defining strings of texts, putting the string between accolades ('') tells the bash to take the text within the accolades literally.
 Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the bash will try implement the variable 'var' depending on what you have defined before for this variable.

+7. Copying texts in the bash does not work using `crtl-v`, instead use `shift-insert`

 These commands are summarized in a text file ('Linux_Processing_Commands.txt' located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
-The variables containing the paths and names in this file (the codes in the first block of codes) can be changed according to your data.
+The variables containing the paths and names in this file can be changed according to your data.
 The commands can then be literally copy-pasted in the bash and it should work properly.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)